 Q would need to be higher.

-of frequencies above 300Hz by causing excessive meter needle movement.
+measurement of frequencies above 300Hz by causing excessive meter

-in homes of other people, and this is all usually just as
+systems in homes of other people, and this is all usually just as

 In about 1996, I made 3 microphones.